lucapette/website/content/writing/building-http-endpoints-with-kafka-streams-interactive-queries.md

 }
 ```

-It works, right?
-Well.. not quite.
-For these examples, I run one application
+It works, right?!?
+Well... not quite 😒

+In these examples, I run one application instance so the local store contained
-instance so the local store contains _all_ of the state.
-Let's see what happens
+_all_ of the state.
+Let's see what happens if we add one more instance.
+To keep
-if we add one more instance.
-To keep it simple, I run both instances on the same
+it simple, I run both instances on the same machine so the INSTANCE_ID
-machine so the INSTANCE_ID determines the name of the state directory:
+determines the name of the state directory:

 ```sh
 SERVER_PORT=8081 INSTANCE_ID=1 java -jar build/libs/interactive-queries-0.0.1-SNAPSHOT.jar